Decarbonization Pioneer

 An overview of the main reasons to invest and the key risks involved.

-Rising carbon costs or tech delays could undermine ROI and margins.
+Rising carbon costs or tech dMassive decarbonization investments may strain cash flows while energy costs could exceed 40% of production in hydrogen-based processeselays could undermine ROI and margins.

 Overview of buy and sell case of the business.